 Around 50% of printed circuit boards fail because of heat stress.
 The management of thermal loads on PCBs and their components is crucial to the longevity of the electronics they are embedded in.
 This is especially important in PCBs used in automobiles, LED lighting, and renewable energy.
 PCBs embedded into these types of devices are exposed to higher temperature loads than a circuit board in a laptop computer, for example.

-Thermal Design Considerations When Working with Power Components
+PCB Thermal Management Considerations When Working with Power Components

 Power components generate a large amount of heat.
 Power components are used in many PCB applications, so configuring boards in a manner that they can be used safely is essential.